rp42dev/MS-4-Django-Full-Stack-Project/README.md

 -  [www.w3schools](https://www.w3schools.com/): Useful website for code tips.

 ## **Content**
+- Thanks to [coolors.co](https://coolors.co/000000-fca311-e5e5e5-ffffff) Color palete used for this project.
 ## **Acknowledgements**
 - Thanks to My Mentor Owonikoko Oluwaseun, for continuous support and inspire me to push myself beyond where I think I can go.
 - Tutor support at Code Institute for their support.